 Glutinous Rice Ball (老街汤圆, Lao Jie Tang Yuan)

-If you visit Yu Garden in Shanghai, you can also find glutinous rice balls in the traditional restaurants nearby.
+If you visit Yu Garden in Shanghai, you’ll also find these delightful glutinous rice balls served in the traditional restaurants nearby.
 It’s an experience you won’t want to miss.

 Salt Baked Quail Eggs (盐焗鹌鹑蛋, Yan Ju An Chun Dan)